 Even the upcoming Astral Chain being created under an agreement that sees the IP remain with Nintendo and not Platinum Games.

 Inaba has said he is determined to break the cycle with the creation of two new independent IPs owned entirely by the studio, neither of which have been announced.
 This will finally give the studio the freedom to choose entirely its own directions, including making sequels, he said.

 “It’s absolutely the truth that there are cases where you want to do a sequel but if you don’t own the IP, you can’t do it,” Inaba explained.

 “It’s that simple, and quite frankly in the case of Bayonetta it took a lot of time and energy to get it to the point where sequels could be made.
 It wasn’t as simple as picking up the phone and asking, ‘hey, can we do this?’
 There were a lot of pieces that needed to fall into place and a lot of negotiating that had to occur.

 “That’s a pain.
 That’s a hassle.
 For us as creators, we want to get to the point where self-publishing allows us to own our IP and do what we want with it, including making sequels.
 So the faster we can have that freedom, the better if will be for all the creators here.”

-However, the pursuit of wholly-owned IP doesn’t necessarily mean the end of collaborations, Inaba said, such as Platinum Games’ previous work on Metal Gear Solid and Star Fox.
+However, the pursuit of wholly-owned IP doesn’t necessarily mean the end of collaborations, Inaba said, such as Platinum Games’ released games based on Metal Gear Solid and Star Fox.